 Clearly, accessories designers at Tod’s have not set out to reinvent the wheel.
 They’re very happy with the handbag as we know it, and their designs celebrate the essential need that we all have to carry our belongings, combined with our desire to do so with a beautiful sartorial object.

 Normally I don’t have any problem accurately identifying materials in person, particularly when those materials are commonly used for handbags.
 It’s my job, after all, and I’ve manhandled a lot of purses in my life.
 When I saw this version of the Treesje Bare Revealed Satchel in person a few weeks ago, however, I would have sworn to anyone who asked that it was made of very, very soft sueded canvas or linen.
+When I saw how much it cost, I put the bag right back on the shelf, assuming that the price was too high for a non-leather bag.

 This bag doesn’t need much of an explanation.
 The Chanel Paillette Flap Bag is from the brand’s Paris-Shanghai (Pre-Fall) 2010 collection, and it’ll set you back a cool $6000.